OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Basic Information Gathering

-As discussed in previous sections, an Android application can consist of both Java bytecode and native code.
-To start with analysis of an application, each type of code may require different approach and tools.
-In this section, we will learn about some approaches and tools for collecting basic information about a given Android application using static analysis.
+As discussed in previous sections, an Android application can consist of both Java/Kotlin bytecode and native code.
+In this section, we will learn about some approaches and tools for collecting basic information using static analysis.

 ##### Retrieving Strings